overlay-market/OIPs/_examples/oip-1/hedge.md

 What happens in the following two scenarios:

- 1. Price of X goes up 10% but ETH-OVL goes up 5% from 1 OVL / 1 ETH to 1.05 OVL / 1 ETH (i.e. OVL becomes more valuable)
+ 1. Price of X goes up 10% but ETH-OVL goes up 5% from 1 OVL / 1 ETH to 1.05 OVL / 1 ETH (i.e. OVL becomes less valuable)
  2. Price of X goes up 20% but ETH-OVL goes up 25% from 1 OVL / 1 ETH to 1.25 OVL / 1 ETH (i.e. OVL becomes less valuable)

 Comparing hedged with unhedged.